 - Specialization.
-With growing competitive pressures, a locational process of specialization may take place where each location is producing in the sector it has the most comparative advantages.
+With growing competitive pressures, a locational specialization process may occur where each location produces the most comparative advantages in the sector.
 The resulting productivity gains are often accompanied by labor reductions (sometimes more labor if the location has low labor costs).
 Specialization also forces market expansion and flows between regional markets as the geography of distribution is modified.
 This is the type of locational change that relies the most on transportation and supply chains as parts need to be distributed.

 - Concentration.
 This implies the closing of the least productive units.
 If the same level of output is required, then other units will have to increase their production accordingly.
 Additional production often takes place at the most productive location, allowing it to further its economies of scale.
 It is also common for concentration to take place when demand is declining as the least productive unit is closed.

 - Rationalization and relocation.
 Represents the most important locational change, as several existing production units are closed, and production moves to a new lower-cost location.
 The market often becomes global for the production unit.
-While in recent decades low labor costs was a dominant driver, tt can be the outcome of a notable technological change, such as automation, that allows entirely new locations to be considered.
+While low labor costs have been a dominant driver in recent decades, it can be the outcome of a notable technological change, such as automation, that allows entirely new locations to be considered.